ELECTIONS HAVE CONSEQUENCES: THIS IS A BIG ONE

 Yet, here we are.
 A right-wing minority is now drafting our laws.

 I remember back in 2016 hearing from a multitude of liberals and moderates who decided not to vote for Hillary because she wasn’t trustworthy, or she wasn’t progressive enough, or because of Wall Street speeches and the Clinton Foundation or any of a number of arguably valid excuses for not voting for her.
 True enough.
 She wasn’t a good candidate.
-However, if she were the President right now, we wouldn’t be contemplating the return of wire-hanger, back-alley abortions right now.
+However, if she were the President, we wouldn’t be contemplating the return of wire-hanger, back-alley abortions today.
 We’d have Merrick Garland and a solidly moderate Supreme Court, and our daughters’ and granddaughters’ reproductive rights would not be a question.

 We need to remember this as the right whips up its most ardent base with very real regressive accomplishments to point at.